annapatata/history-walk/README.md

 <h2 align="center" ><b>How to Install</b></h2>
 Follow these steps to get the demo running on your Android device:
+!
+FOR THE MAPS TO WORK, DON'T RUN IT ON AN EMULATOR.

 Download: Click the Download Link Here.